 Instructions

-- Combine yeast together with two cups of warm milk and one tablespoon of sugar.
-Let ingredients rest on a counter for about 10 minutes.
+- In the bowl of a stand mixer, combine yeast with two cups of warm milk (110°F) and one tablespoon of sugar.
+Let this mixture rest on the counter for 10 minutes.

-- Add eggs, mayonnaise, salt and sugar into the mixture, whisking together to combine.
+- Add the eggs, mayonnaise, salt, and remaining sugar to the mixture, whisking to combine.

-- Mix in flour using Kitchen aid mixer or a spatula, in small portions.
+- Gradually mix in the flour with a spatula.
 Once the flour is all mixed in, add oil to the mixture.
-It's important to add oil last, as the texture of the dough turns out better.
-Knead the dough until it's elastic, at least for 10 minutes.
-Let the dough rise for about an hour.
+It's important to add the oil last, as this helps with the dough texture.
+Use a stand mixer fitted with a dough hook to knead the dough until it's elastic, this will take at least 10 minutes.
+The dough should not be sticky, but still soft.
+Then, allow the dough to rise for about an hour.

-- Whisk cream cheese, cottage cheese, egg and sugar together, for filling.
+- Whisk the cream cheese, cottage cheese, eggs, and sugar together to create the filling.
 Optionally, you can add raisins to the filling.
-Raisins need to be soaked in hot boiled water before combining with the cheese.
+(Note: If adding raisins, they will need to be soaked in boiled water for 10-15 minutes and then drained, before combining with the cheese.)

 Never had it before.
 Partner's dad liked it.
 Impressed the Russians. 😄